mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Amazon makes Alexa Routines shareable
+  - Twitter tightens account security for political candidates ahead of US election
      <hr/>

-      - *Amazon is making it easier for Alexa devices owners to use Routines.
-The feature, which has been around for years, allows Alexa users to combine multiple tasks into a single voice command of their choosing.
-For example, you could make a routine that turns off…*
+      - *Twitter is taking steps to tighten account security for a range of users ahead of the US presidential election, including by requiring the use of strong passwords.
+“We’re taking the additional step of proactively implementing account security measures for a d…*

-  - Canix aims to ease cannabis cultivators' regulatory bookkeeping
+  - Why hasn't digital learning lived up to its promise?
       <hr/>

-      - *Growing cannabis on an industrial scale involves managing margins while continually adhering to compliance laws.
-For many growers, large and small, this consists of constant data entry from seed to sale.
-Canix’s solution employs a robust enterprise resource p…*
+      - *What is it about digital learning that has schools so keen on reopening despite the health and reputational risks?*

-  - ClearFlame Engine Technologies takes aim at cleaning up diesel engines
+  - Startup founders must overcome information overload
       <hr/>

-      - *Diesel engines are the workhorses of freight transportation and agriculture — and by extension keep the economy fed and well supplied.
-They also have a dirty side.
-The founders of ClearFlame Engine Technologies, a four-year-old startup based in Geneva, Illino…*
+      - *One of a founder's biggest early challenges is figuring out how to sift through all the advice they receive.*

-  - Does early-stage health tech need more 'patient' capital?
+  - Mozilla shutters Firefox Send and Notes
       <hr/>

-      - *Crista Galli Ventures, a new early-stage health tech fund in Europe, officially launched last week.
-The firm offers “patient capital” — with only a single LP (the Danish family office IPQ Capital) — and promises to provide portfolio companies with deep health…*
+      - *Mozilla today announced that it will shutter two products: Firefox Send, the free file transfer service it already put on hiatus in July, and Firefox Notes, its note-taking extension and mobile app.
+Firefox Send launched in March 2019.
+At the time, Mozilla de…*

-  - Crover’s robot swims in grain silos to monitor environmental conditions
+  - Amazon makes Alexa Routines shareable
       <hr/>

-       - *Crover’s robotic platform isn’t the sexiest or most exciting — particularly for a startup that began life with space travel in its sights.
-But the real future of robotics and automation lies in the dull, dirty and dangerous tasks employers have difficult find…*
+       - *Amazon is making it easier for Alexa devices owners to use Routines.
+The feature, which has been around for years, allows Alexa users to combine multiple tasks into a single voice command of their choosing.
+For example, you could make a routine that turns off…*